zayyanrafishafa/Bank-Marketing-Campaign/README.md

 ## Bank Marketing Campaign Prediction

 This capstone project focuses on predicting whether a bank customer will subscribe to a **term deposit** as part of a marketing campaign.
 The goal is to help the bank improve its **marketing efficiency**, reduce campaign costs, and focus on **customers with higher conversion potential**.
+Bank relies heavily on depositors or also known as customers in general.
+These customers are needed so that they will give us better view of what they're capable of.

 ### Objectives
 - Build a predictive model to classify customers who are likely to subscribe to a term deposit.